DeepGraphLearning/torchdrug/doc/source/installation.rst

 Installation
 ============

-TorchDrug is compatible with Python 3.7/3.8 and PyTorch >= 1.4.0.
+TorchDrug can be installed on either Linux, Windows or macOS.
+It is compatible with Python 3.7/3.8 and PyTorch >= 1.4.0.

+For Windows

 From Conda
 ----------